axelw/node-sublime-build/README.md

 node-sublime-build
 ==================
-## Running node and node-inspector from Sublime Text 2
+## Run, stop and restart node and node-inspector from Sublime Text 2

 The two scripts and the custom build config are placed in
 	~/Library/Application Support/Sublime Text 2/Packages/User/Build